peterbourgon/peter-bourgon-org/src/go-in-production/index.md

 At SoundCloud, we structure our product as an API with many clients.
 That is, our main website, mobile client, and mobile apps are all first-order clients of a single main API.
 Behind that API is a universe of services: SoundCloud operates basically as a Service-Oriented-Architecture.

-We're also a polyglot organizations, which means we use lots of languages.
+We're also a polyglot organization, which means we use lots of languages.
 And many of those services (and backing infrastructure bits) are written in Go.
 In fact, we were pretty early adopters: we've been using Go in production for about two and a half years, now.
 Some of our projects include:

  - Bazooka, our internal platform-as-a-service; spiritually, very similar to Heroku or Flynn;
  - Our perimeter traffic tier is pretty standard (nginx, HAProxy, etc.) but it's coördinated with Go services;